-Within 12 months of certification.
+Within 12 months of this surveillance assessment commencing 3RD September 2012.

 3.0 ASSESSMENT FINDINGS

 3.1 Summary of Findings

 As outlined in Section 2.3, objective evidence was obtained separately for each of the RSPO Indicators for the mill and the estates.
 The results for each indicator from each of these operational areas have been aggregated to provide an assessment of overall conformance of the company's operations with each criterion.
 A statement is provided for each of the Indicators to support the finding of the assessment team.